 Controversial For: Violence, language, racism, sexual content.
 The whole shebang.

 You've heard of the popular Grand Theft Auto games, where players do, well, whatever they feel like.
-Steal, shoot, visit strip clubs, get attacked by a great white; the list goes on and on.
+Steal, shoot, visit strip clubs, get attacked by a great white—the list goes on and on.
 Of course, dealing with such topics has always garnered controversy.
-Fans of GTA Five likely remember their introduction to unhinged main character Trevor, where he shamelessly takes advantage of another man's girlfriend.
-Later, Trevor (spoilers?) tortures another character through various methods, including waterboarding and removing their teeth.
+Fans of GTA V likely remember their introduction to unhinged main character Trevor, who shamelessly takes advantage of another man's girlfriend.
+Later, Trevor (spoiler) tortures another character through various methods, including waterboarding and removing their teeth.

-But the most controversial moment arose in Grand Theft Auto: San Adreas, where a mini-game called "Hot Coffee" was scrapped from the game.
+But the most controversial moment arose in Grand Theft Auto: San Andreas, where a mini-game called "Hot Coffee" was scrapped from the game.
 Hot Coffee would have allowed players to participate in intercourse with their girlfriend.
-This would forgo implications and subtlies; players would have nothing left to their imagination when doing so.
+This would forgo implications and subtleties; players would have nothing left to their imagination when doing so.
 Of course, this upset many, and the content was removed; however, the programming still exists within the game's code, and hackers have modded it back in.

-Love it or hate it, GTA as a series shows no signs of slowing, and will no doubt release more risque material in the future.
+Love it or hate it, GTA, as a series, shows no signs of slowing down.
+It will no doubt release more risque material in the future.

 3. Manhunt 2

 Controversial For: Extreme violence and the "AO" rating.

 Arguably the most violent video game ever made, Manhunt 2 managed to receive fairly positive reviews for its gameplay.
-However, it also received attention for its ruthless depictions of violence, so much so that it's one of very few games to receive the "AO" (adults only) rating.
+However, it also received attention for its ruthless depictions of violence, so much so that it's one of the very few games to receive the "AO" (adults only) rating.